BillZaumen/bzdev/web/index.md

 # The BZDev Debian Repository

 The BZDev Debian repository contains a small number of Debian packages and is intended for use until these are available elsewhere.
+This repository is set up to support a large number of architectures: i385, amd64, Armel, armhf, arm64, mipsel, mips64el, ppc64el, and  s390x because the packages are not system dependent.

 ## Setting up `apt` so that it can use HTTPS